C. P. Scott: Politics and relations with government

-His politics and relations with Government

-While in London, he stayed at the central location of Nottingham Place from where he could gather news intelligence on European developments.
-Would the government declare war?
+While in London, Scott stayed at the central location of Nottingham Place from where he could gather news intelligence on European developments and whether the government would declare war.
 Scott recorded that the German ambassador had been deceived into believing that Britain would stay outside the conflict.
 But liberal policy always accentuated one of "continuity" of free radicals at its heart.
-But for Scott the Cabinet remained too reluctant to act, too timid, clearly an indication of his movement towards MacDonald and Labour.
+For Scott, the Cabinet remained too reluctant to act, too timid, clearly an indication of his movement towards MacDonald and Labour.
 They espoused a pacifist position in Britain, which he was warned was "pro-German".
 He was a friend of the radical Charles Hobhouse MP, who was not in the War Cabinet.

 Scott turned his paper into a pacifist weapon against entering the war, and he lobbied the cabinet as well.
 His leaders denounced a "conspiracy to drag us into a war against England's interests", arguing that it would amount to a "crime against Europe" and warning that it would "throw away the accumulated progress of half a century".
 On Tuesday, 4 August 1914 – the day the king declared war – David Lloyd George told Scott, "Up until last Sunday only two members of the Cabinet had been in favour of our intervention in the war but the violation of Belgian territory had completely altered the situation".

 Although a lifelong liberal, Scott had a troubled relationship with Lloyd George.
 Perhaps most instructive of his communicating skills was the introduction he made of Chaim Weizmann to Lloyd George.
 He struck up a remarkable friendship with the Jewish émigré, whose intellectual brilliance and business savvy was lately attracting the attention of even the Tory Press and senior ministers.
 Scott wrote regularly in the New Statesman dealing frankly and openly with the Samuel Memorandum; they would all come together in Downing Street for a top-level summit on the Palestine Question.
 But Scott also investigated Sir Roger Casement.
 His story was linked to Michael Collins' Dublin builder Batt O'Connor, who more than any Irishman had served to hide Collins's presence from the RIC.
 In Ulster Joe Devlin warned the Left of the impending violence should they not heed the warnings contained in the newspapers about the coming military occupation.
 The Curragh incident had profoundly shocked the establishment in Ireland; on 27 July 1916 Scott would hold just a one-off meeting with General Macready, Lord Reading and Lloyd George in the aftermath of the Easter Rising.

 Scott was gregarious and frequently met at the Reform Club and with his left-wing friends at the Bath Club.
 His membership involved serious friendships with other editors, including G. Lowes Dickinson, but his closest political intimate was Irish leader John Dillon.
 They shared a socialist ambition for home rule, pacifism, conscriptionism and feminism.